 Consider your workload as well.
-Make sure you have enough new jobs coming in to pay new cleaners.
+Make sure you have enough new jobs coming in to pay new cleaners and cover basic benefits.
 If the well is running dry and you need more recurring clients – try some new marketing strategies.

 You might spend two weeks training someone, only to find out they’re not cut out for the job.